Dahsala system: Faujdar

 Provinces in the empire was divided into districts.
 A Faujdar was in charge of a number of districts.
-The Faujdar was the head of the district.A Faujdar of a district is known to be a military officer.
+The Faujdar was the head of the district.
+A Faujdar of a district is known to be a military officer.
 The function of the Faujdar according to the revenue system of the empire was to collect land revenue from areas of the district where the people were unmanageable.
 The Faujdar was also responsible of ensuring that the efficiency of the administration.
 Therefore, to ensure that the Faujdar does their job well, Akbar introduced officers to spy and check on the Faujdars.

 Amal Guzar

 The Amal Guzar next important officer.
 They were also known as the revenue collectors.
 Amal Guzar were people who supervised the officers who were in charge of the revenue administration.
-The another function of the Amal Guzar other than collecting revenue was to protect the peasantry by punishing robbers and the miscreants.
+Another function of the Amal Guzar, other than collecting revenue, was to protect the peasantry by punishing robbers and the miscreants.
 The Amal Guzar also had the authorisation of advance loans to the peasantry and they were responsible that these loans were repaid back.
 The Amal Guzar would ensure that the district treasurer would send information about the monthly receipts and expenditure of the district to the royal treasurer.